OpenChain-Project/conformance-questionnaire/README.md

 After the subquestions, the question text that shows up before the subquestion is listed along with the other fields detailed in the Questionnaire JSON Format section.

 ### Modifying Sections
-Section information preceeds the questions for that section.
+Section information precedes the questions for that section.
 The `name` and `title` can be edited.
 To create a new section, it is recommended to make a copy/paste of an existing section and edit the information updating the title, name, and questions as appropriate.
 The copy/paste should include everything from the `{` before `"name":` to the `},` following the questions.

 ## Questionnaire JSON Format
 At the top level, the JSON file contains 3 fields: